 Related reading: Oh My God!
 A take on sexuality in mythology

 This takes me to a relatively less known myth from the Mahabharata.
-Once upon a time, there in the city of Chedi, there lived King Uparichara Vasu.
-He was a famous and a brave king, who was respected by even the Gods.
+Once upon a time, there is the city of Chedi, there lived King Uparichara Vasu.
+He was a famous and brave king, who was respected by even the Gods.
 Once he had the urge to go hunting.
 Just when he was about to leave, he got a message from his wife, Queen Girika, who was in her fertile phase, to come and make love to her.
-But the king had other ideas of sporting in the wild, and left his wife disappointed.
+But the king had other ideas of sporting in the wild and left his wife disappointed.
 When he had had his fill of hunting, he decided to take rest.
-The weather was lovely and romance was in the air, and that is when he thought about his lovely wife.
+The weather was lovely, and romance was in the air, and that is when he thought about his beautiful wife.
 The narrative says, thinking about her, ‘his seed fell’.

 The narrative says, thinking about her, ‘his seed fell’.

-As I said earlier, our texts have never been explicit, but being of an oral genre, such language enabled the storyteller to avoid being too direct and also avoid a single incident taking the focus away from the main narrative, which in this case is leading to the birth of Satyavati, who goes on to play a significant role in the epic.
+As I said earlier, our texts have never been explicit.
+Still, being of an oral genre, such language enabled the storyteller to avoid being too direct and also avoid a single incident taking the focus away from the main narrative, which in this case is leading to the birth of Satyavati, who goes on to play a significant role in the epic.

 The Greeks and Sumerians have stories about it

 Greek mythology, too, makes an interesting reference to the act of masturbation.
 According to the philosopher Diogenes, Pan, the god of the wild and the shepherds, was frustrated by his unrequited love for Echo, who was in love with the handsome Hyacinthus.
 Seeing Pan in pain, his father, the god Hermes, is supposed to have taught him the act of masturbation, a ‘solitary and sophistic act of intercourse’, to relieve him of his frustration.
 Pan, in turn, is supposed to have taught it to the lonely shepherds!